Perry-Pedrosa/RASanalysis/README.md

 Regression was chosen to understand the statistics behind each variable to quantify relationships.
 However, due to its sensitivity to outliers, this meant that work had to be put in to account for non-linearity.
 A decision tree could have been used to address this.
 However, due to the number of independent variables and therefore complexity I was using I didn’t want to risk building a model that risked overfitting and high variance.

 The model may have been more robust if we had more observations to use.
 However, due to the nature of the research question we will always only have a handful of observations per year and this was addressed by reconciling AIC by using BIC which considers the DoF.
+Using the evidence collected

 ## Project Background